Resource-efficient quantum correlation measurements via multicopy neural network methods: Theoretical Framework

 The detection and quantification of the violation of Bell's nonlocality, quantified by measure $B$, of two qubits is frequently carried out using the CHSH inequality.
 The measure of nonlocality corresponds to the degree of violation of this inequality, optimized for all measurement settings.
 One of the most well-known Bell inequalities is the CHSH inequality, which is expressed as:

 where $A_1$ and $A_2$ are observables on the first subsystem, while $B_1$ and $B_2$ are observables on the second subsystem with eigenvalues $\pm 1$.
 This inequality is true for any local hidden variable theory but can be violated by quantum mechanics up to a value of $2\sqrt{2}$, corresponding to Tsirelson's bound.
+Our approach determines $B$ through: